dwbapst/markdown_syllabi_tamu/syllabus_template_01-20-24.md

 ### Course Learning Outcomes

-Graduate students who complete this course should be able to:
+Students who complete this course should be able to:

- * Calculate common ecological measurements in R.

- * Apply multivariate statistical techniques to their own research work.

- * Intuit potential caveats and artifacts in multivariate analyses, such as ordinations and cluster analyses.

- * Interpret and critically evaluate another person’s analysis of multivariate data sets of ecological or environmental variables

- * Identify appropriate methods for visualizing and summarizing multivariate structure.

- * Use classification analyses to discriminate and test groups within datasets.

- * Troubleshoot error messages and other problems with their code.

- * Teach themselves an unfamiliar statistical test to apply to their own data.

- * Devise novel analytical approaches when necessary, using statistical theory, simulations, etc.
+ * Learning Outcomes Should

+ * Listed Here

 <!--
 # List one or more learning outcomes for the course.